WEB-23/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is use to authenticate a user who visits our site and tries and access protected routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  You can set up a login page that routes to a private route.
+So only authenticated users can access these routes.

 - [ ] Describe how web servers work.

+  Web servers hold data for you're website or any website that uses a backend.
+Then you can send and retrieve data from that web server.
+Without servers our web pages would have no home and they wouldn't be available online.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    PUT would be used to (C)reate and (U)pdate, (R)ead would use GET, and (D)ELETE is the D

 ## Project Set Up